geoschem/geos-chem-shared-docs/supplemental-guides/netcdf-guide.rst

    :program:`GEOS-Chem Python toolkit`: Python package for visualizing and analyzing GEOS-Chem output.
 Used for creating the GEOS-Chem benchmark plots.
-Also contains some useful routines for creating single-panel plots and multi-panel difference plots.
+Also contains some useful routines for creating single-panel plots and multi-panel difference plots, as well as file regridding utilities.

    See: https://gcpy.readthedocs.io